PacktPublishing/Containers-for-Developers-Handbook/Chapter7/Readme.md

 vj6k8cuf0rix    \_ webserver.3   nginx:alpine   docker-desktop   Shutdown        Shutdown 38 seconds ago
 ```

-7 - We list which port was chosen (we didn’t specify any port for the service hence port 80 was assigned to a random host port).
+7 - We can list which port was chosen (we didn’t specify any port for the service hence port 80 was assigned to a random host port).
 ```
 $ docker service ls